Chris1320/SetupGuides/Operating Systems/Arch Linux/Arch Linux.md

 ## Description

 This repository contains most of my dotfiles and notes that are used in my Arch Linux installation.
 You can use the [[Automatic Customization|auto-install script]] to automatically install Arch Linux and the dotfiles in your system.
 However, I don't guarantee that the installer covers all your needs.
-In such cases (or you probably do not want to start from scratch), this guide assumes that...
+It is recommended to follow the [[System Installation]] guide here because the dotfiles are tightly integrated with how my system is set up.
+However, in such cases where you know what you are doing (or you probably do not want to start from scratch), this guide assumes that...

 - You've successfully installed Arch Linux by following their [installation guide](https://wiki.archlinux.org/title/Installation_guide) which can be found in their [wiki](https://wiki.archlinux.org/).
 Otherwise, follow the [[System Installation|system installation guide]] before proceeding.
 - You have made a [[System Installation#Add A Non-Root User Account|non-root user]] in your system and is currently active.